Skip to main content

 output: >

-Unlimited approval detected in tx %tx.hash: spender can access all tokens
+Unlimited approval detected in tx %tx.hash: spender %tx.logs.matched.spender can access all tokens from owner %tx.logs.matched.owner (contract=%tx.logs.matched.contract)

 priority: CRITICAL